Before You Trust AI With a Threat Assessment: Seven Questions to Ask Any Vendor

 1. Is it validated in peer-reviewed research?

 Ask for the citation.
 A vendor with real validation will hand you a journal reference before you finish the question.
-A vendor without one will talk about the research their tool is "grounded in" — which means someone else's research, about something else.
+A vendor without one will talk about the research their tool is "grounded in" (meaning someone else's research, about something else).

 For context: independent validation research found that Homicide Zero's screening instrument identifies individuals with active homicidal ideation at 27 times the general-population base rate.
 That number exists because the study exists.
 Ask every vendor for their number.

 Ask the vendor plainly: does your tool produce a result, or a document?
-Both have value.
-Only one is an assessment.
+Both have a place.
+Documentation is not assessment.

 Most risk instruments in circulation were designed for general violence, recidivism, or self-harm, then stretched to cover targeted lethal violence.
-The research is clear that these are not the same phenomenon: the warning behaviors differ, the base rates differ, and the factors that matter differ.
+The research is clear that these are not the same phenomenon: the warning behaviors, base rates, and relevant risk factors are different.

 4. Can you audit the score?